bob-cd/bob/pages/concepts/artifact.md

   "cmd": "mvn build",
   "produces_artifact": {
     "name": "app-jar",
-    "path": "target/app.jar"
+    "path": "target/app.jar",
+    "store": "s3"
   }
 }
 ```

 When Bob encounters such a step, it executes the step and if its successful, uploads the artifact
-from the provided `path` to an Artifact Provider.
+from the provided `path` to an Artifact Store denoted by the `store` key.

-## Artifact Provider
+## Artifact Store

-An Artifact Provider is Bob's way of abstracting the kind of storage needed to store artifacts.
+An Artifact Store is Bob's way of abstracting the kind of storage needed to store artifacts.
 This
 is akin to an abstract object store where Bob can store and retrieve artifacts.

-An artifact provider is any system which has the following properties:
+An artifact store is any system which has the following properties:
 - It is a web server.
 - It is reachable from the network that Bob is in.
 - Exposes an endpoint at `/bob_request/<path>` which: